vivekjoshy/openskill.py/paper/paper.md

 # Benchmarks

-A reproducible set of benchmarks are available in the `benchmark/` folder at the root of the openskill.py repository.
+A reproducible set of benchmarks is available in the `benchmark/` folder at the root of the openskill.py repository.
 Simply run the appropriate Jupyter Notebook file to run the relevant benchmark.